-Type the list up neatly; print it, and bring it with you to the interview.
+Type the list up neatly, print it, and bring it with you to the interview.

-It's not cheating.
 You do not have to memorize your questions.

-You are at an important business meeting, and it's smart, and expected to come to any important business meeting well prepared with notes.
+You're at an important business meeting, and it's smart, and expected to come to any important business meeting well prepared with notes.

 When you pull out your list of questions to ask, the employer will see that you are well prepared, organized and interested in the job.

 1. You'll eliminate the need to memorize questions you want to ask and take some pressure off yourself if you bring a list of job interview questions to ask the employer.

 Writing a list of job interview questions to ask the interviewer eliminates the need to memorize your questions.

 You can focus on more important things, like practicing answers to more difficult interview questions.